arnienemeth/AI-Driven-Talent-Matching-Engine/README.md

 4. Real-time Dashboard Synchronization The final output is normalized into a JSON structure and pushed via the Google Sheets API.
 This transforms a folder of resumes into a live, prioritized dashboard with strengths, concerns, and tailored recommendations ready for the HR team.

+Here is a concise breakdown of how your automated "Talent Matching Engine" operates:

+1. Input Phase: Setting the Bar
+You define the "Ideal Candidate" in your Job Requirements sheet.
+By assigning Weights (importance) and Types (Required vs. Optional) to specific hard skills, soft skills, and experience levels, you create the logical blueprint the AI uses for evaluation.

+2. Trigger Phase: CV Ingestion
+Whenever new candidate CVs are uploaded to your designated Google Drive folder, the n8n workflow automatically triggers.
+It extracts the raw text from various file formats (PDF, DOCX) and prepares it for analysis.

+3. AI Processing: Semantic Evaluation
+The system sends the requirements and the CV text to OpenAI (GPT-4o).
+Instead of just looking for keywords, the AI performs Semantic Matching—understanding that a "Lead Developer" likely has "Team Management" skills even if the exact phrase isn't used.
+It extracts the candidate's years of experience, education, and specific skill matches.

+4. Scoring Logic: The "Grace" Curve
+The custom JavaScript in the workflow applies your scoring algorithm:

+Weighted Scoring: Matches are calculated against your specific skill weights.

+Seniority Bonus: Automatic extra points are added for candidates exceeding your experience threshold (e.g., 5+ years).

+The 85% Rule: Scores are calculated against 85% of the total required weight to ensure qualified but "non-perfect" candidates aren't ignored.

+5. Output Phase: The Results Dashboard
+The final data is pushed to your CV_Screening_Results sheet.
+Each candidate is assigned:

+A Final Score (0–100): A precise numerical value of their fit.

+A Recommendation Flag: A clear status of STRONG_MATCH, GOOD_MATCH, PARTIAL_MATCH, or NOT_RECOMMENDED, allowing recruiters to prioritize their day in seconds.

 #BuildInPublic #n8n #AutomationEngineering #OpenAI #DataArchitecture